 Brett Nelson, Director of Bands

-Brett holds a Bachelor's and Master's degree from Texas State University.
-Mr. Nelson has served on the brass faculties of Texas Lutheran University and Texas State University.
-Trumpet teachers have included Raymond Crisara, Dr. Keith Winking, Beth Bronk, and Jack Laumer.
-Band mentors include Tom Bennett, Denis Kidwell, Eddie Green, Tye Ann Payne, Marion West, Mary Ellen Cavitt, John Stansberry, and Jim Hudson.
+Brett holds degrees from Texas State University and served on the brass faculties of Texas Lutheran University and Texas State University.
+Trumpet and Band mentors are Raymond Crisara, Dr. Keith Winking, Beth Bronk, Tom Bennett, Denis Kidwell, Eddie Green, Tye Ann Payne, Marion West, John Stansberry, and Jim Hudson.

-Mr. Nelson also has served on the staff of the Blue Knights and Guardians Drum Corps.
-He has been an instructor for several marching bands throughout the country.
-His professional memberships include TMEA, TBA, and TMAA.
-He lives in Alvin with his beautiful wife Courtney and their two kids, Madison and Eli.
+Mr. Nelson has also served on the Blue Knights and Guardians Drum Corps staff and as a consultant for several marching bands throughout the country.
+He lives in Alvin with his beautiful wife, Courtney, and their two kids, Madison and Eli.

 Julio Sanchez, Associate Band Director